git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 Press the Session button twice to flip the grid which then matches the arrangement view.

 When in Session view and press Session again a menu turns up (like in note view) where you can select different views.
 The normal Session view, the flipped version and the Scene view.
 Use the Layout button on Push 2 to quickly step through these views.
 Furthermore, you can select the Marker and Clip mode.

+### Marker mode

+The 8 buttons below the display moves the play cursor to the position of the marker and (optionally) starts the playback from the respective marker.
+2nd row buttons 7 and 8 choose between select only or start playback.
+*Delete* + 1st row buttons in Marker mode deletes a marker.
+Use the first 2nd row button to add a marker at the current play position.

 ## Scene view